 Please see the relevant sections of the Safeguarding Policy and Cyber-bullying Policy.
-(On the issue of sexting, please also see 'Sexting in Schools and Colleges'.
+(On the issue of sexting, sharing nudes and semi-nudes, please also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people'.) '.